Clonally transmissible cancer: Contagious reticulum cell sarcoma

 Contagious reticulum cell sarcoma of the Syrian hamster can be transmitted from one Syrian hamster to another through various mechanisms.
 It has been seen to spread within a laboratory population, presumably through gnawing at tumours and cannibalism.
 It can also be spread by means of the bite of the mosquito Aedes aegypti.

 Devil facial tumour disease

 Devil facial tumour disease (DFTD) is a transmissible parasitic cancer in the Tasmanian devil.
 Since its discovery in 1996, DFTD has spread and infected 4/5 of all Tasmanian devils and threatens them with extinction.
 DFTD has a near 100% fatality rate, and has killed up to 90% of Tasmanian devil populations living in some reserves.
 A new DFTD tumor-type cancer was recently uncovered on 5 Tasmanian devils (DFT2), histologically different from DFT1, leading researchers to believe that the Tasmanian devil "is particularly prone to the emergence of transmissible cancers".

+Brown bullhead catfish melanoma

+A clonally transmissible melanoma was identified in 2026 among brown bullhead catfish in Lake Memphremagog.
+It appears to have spread rapidly, affecting over 30% of individuals in the lake in 2015 after not being present in notable levels in 2012.
+It is currently unknown how it has affected bullhead populations or how long it has diverged from normal bullhead populations, but melanomas among brown bullheads have been known since at least 1925.